01 of 05

 - A utility knife or box cutter.

-- Clear shipping tape (with tape gun, if available).
+- Clear shipping tape (with a tape gun, if available).

 - A clean plastic bag.